-In addition to City valuation, that of privately owned properties, facilities and personal property, also contributes to overall protected benefit when mitigation projects are considered.
+Critical Facilities, Vulnerable Populations, & Local Areas of Interest considered.
 Each mitigation action, strategy, and/or project pursued for implementation in the next five (5) years will fully consider protections to those assets and to the residents therein.
 Furthermore, privately owned facilities that offer services and support during times of crisis may be specifically included in mitigation actions and/or strategies receiving municipal-funded support to maintain function and operation those structures.
 Some notable entities are shown.